Project Y (film)

 Project Y is a 2025 South Korean neo-noir crime drama film written and directed by Lee Hwan.
 Starring Han So-hee and Jeon Jong-seo, the film depicts the desire of two friends of the same age to steal 8 billion gold bars against the backdrop of Gangnam, Seoul.
+The supporting cast includes Kim Shin-rok, Jung Young-joo, Lee Jae-kyoon, YooA, and Kim Sung-cheol.

 The film had its world premiere in the Special Presentations section of the 2025 Toronto International Film Festival on September 10, 2025.
 It has also been invited to the 'Korean Cinema Today - Special Premiere' section of the 30th Busan International Film Festival, where it was screened on September 18, 2025.
+It was released theatrically on January 21, 2026 in South Korea.